-January 1-15 On behalf of the Senior Vice President for Academic Affairs and Provost, the APR Coordinator in the Office of Planning and Assessment sends emails with the most current Program Review Template and Guide to Academic Program Review Manual to Deans identifying programs due for review.
-March 15-30 Deans appoint the Program Report Committees, name the chairs, and notify the Senior Vice President for Academic Affairs and Provost and the APR Coordinator of those appointments.
+January 15 On behalf of the Senior Vice President for Academic Affairs and Provost, the APR Coordinator in the Office of Planning and Assessment sends emails with the most current Program Review Template and Guide to Academic Program Review Manual to Deans identifying Entering programs due for review.
+March 15-30 Deans appoint the Program Report Committees, name the chairs, and notify the Senior Vice President for Academic Affairs and Provost and the APR Coordinator of those appointments for the Entering Programs.
 April-October Program Report Committee meets, assigns responsibilities, and writes draft.
 August 31 Colleges request stipends for external reviewers through the Senior Vice President for Academic Affairs and Provost's Office by August 31.
 November-January The Program Report Committee presents a draft to the college's Curriculum Committee and makes changes, if any, as directed.
 The Program Review Committee presents an approved report to the Dean.

-February The Dean or designee submits the undergraduate internal Program Report to the APR Coordinator for review and forwarding to the Senior Vice President for Academic Affairs and Provost, and Vice Provost.
-Dean or designee sends graduate program review to external reviewer(s).
+February The Dean or designee submits the completed, undergraduate internal Program Review Report template to the APR Coordinator for review and forwarding to the Senior Vice President for Academic Affairs and Provost, and Vice Provost.
+Dean or designee sends completed graduate Program Review Report template to external reviewer(s).
 March-May Upon receiving the external review, the Dean or designee writes a response to comments by the external reviewer and submits both the external review and the response to the APR Coordinator.
-May-June The Provost's Office sets up Exit Interviews with the Senior Vice President for Academic Affairs and Provost, Vice Provost, Dean, Program Report Committee/Faculty, and the APR Coordinator.
+May The Provost's Office sets up Exit Interviews with the Senior Vice President for Academic Affairs and Provost, Vice Provost, Dean, Program Report Committee/Faculty, and the APR Coordinator.
 June-July The APR Coordinator sends the Provost's summary of the Exit Interview to the Dean.
 August 31 The APR Coordinator must submit all graduate program reviews to the THECB by this date.